Are you a procrastinator?

 2. Set Realistic Deadlines: Deadlines are a good tool for getting things done but it’s also important that the deadlines you set are realistic.
 I work with reminders and to-do lists and they keep me focused.
 Don’t be too hard on yourself when you don’t meet your deadlines, you can always try to meet it the next time.
 The most important thing is that you’re working towards it.

-5. Imagine How Good You Will Feel Knowing You have Ticked That Thing Of Your List: When I get things off my to-do list, I always feel lighter and happy.
+5. Imagine How Good You Will Feel Knowing You Have Ticked That Thing Off Your List: When I get things off my to-do list, I always feel lighter and happy.

 6. Quit Trying To Be Perfect: Nobody is perfect, not even Oprah.
 Instead of stalling because you’re not sure you can do something perfectly, give it a try instead.
 When you attempt it and give it your best, what you do will be good enough.